Resources

 Call the REST API directly

-Every endpoint in these docs is plain JSON over HTTPS at https://api.mailblastr.com.
+Every endpoint in these docs is plain JSON over HTTPS at https://www.mailblastr.com/api.
 Authenticate with an Authorization: Bearer mb_xxxxxxxxx header.
-Each API page shows ready-to-run cURL, Node.js, and Python examples.
+Each API page shows ready-to-run snippets for every official SDK plus raw cURL.

 const { data, error } = await mb.emails.send({